 Location: Cairns, Australia

-An early wake up signaled the beginning of a long day on the road touring the land that surrounded the city of Cairns.
-We began the day meeting our tour guide, Tom near the dock.
-From there we drove in a bus to the Daintree rainforest.
-Keep in mind that this is the oldest rain forest in the world.
-On the way, Tom explained to us on the numerous species of plants and animals that could either really ruin our day or kill us.
+An early wake-up signaled the beginning of a long day on the road touring the land that surrounded the city of Cairns.
+We began the day meeting our tour guide, Tom, near the dock.
+From there, we drove in a bus to the Daintree rainforest.
+Keep in mind that this is the oldest rainforest in the world.
+On the way, Tom explained to us the numerous species of plants and animals that could either really ruin our day or kill us.
 As we stepped off the bus, of course, the first thing we asked was if the fruits we were just told could kill us were edible.
 Tom informed us it had an estimated 100 million years on the Amazon rain forest.
 Upon our arrival, we were guided through a smoke ceremony by a man indigenous to Australia.
 He showed us the weapons his people used to hunt, the plants they used for medicine, and the clays they used for paint.
-He then followed with a prayer to the forest requesting our safety throughout the remainder of our time exploring the forest.
-From there we continued down the path to Mossman Gorge which some people jumped into and swam in for some time.
+He then followed with a prayer to the forest, requesting our safety throughout the remainder of our time exploring the forest.
+We continued down the path to Mossman Gorge, which some people jumped into and swam in for some time.
 Others remained dry and visited the suspension bridge not too far down from the trail.
 We left the rain forest for the bus to drive to the next stop of the day.

 We then went to grab a bite of ice cream at a shop that offered a cup of ice cream that had a taste of four different flavors from exotic fruits.
 Most people agreed that their favorite flavor was wattleseed, which reminded us of hazelnut.
 The treat hit the spot.
 We finished the tour with a trip to Alexandra Lookout with a beautiful view overlooking the water.
 We ventured back to Argo for a great meal prepared by the staff members who remained on the boat for the day and took care of a variety of different boat chores.
 I can speak on behalf of the crew that this place, Cairns, is pretty freaking cool.
 Leaving this place is going to make leaving the ship that much harder in the next few days.
 This trip has been, without a doubt, the coolest thing I’ve ever done in my life.
 The friends I have made in the past 80 days will last me a lifetime.
 Thank you to the staff and my parents who have made this experience as awesome as it has been.